Topic: Filing a Car Accident Injury Claim

 - Future reasonable and necessary medical expenses;

-How We Can Help You: Our firm will retain a Life Care Planner at no up-front cost to you if you have suffered traumatic injuries and will need changes and/or revisions made to your home or business to accommodate your injuries.
+How Our Dallas Car Accident Lawyers Can Help: Our attorneys will retain a Life Care Planner at no up-front cost to you, if you have suffered traumatic injuries and will need changes and/or revisions made to your home or business to accommodate your car accident injuries.
 The Life Care Planner can establish these damages and review medical records from your treating medical provider to compute your future medical expenses over the remainder of your life.

 - Replacement vehicle cost; and